 The CBP partnership will work together to carry out the following actions and strategies to achieve the water quality goals.
 These approaches seek to address the factors affecting our ability to meet the goal and the gaps identified above.

-Phase I WIPs, Phase II WIPs and Two-Year Milestones
+Phase I WIPs, Phase II WIPs, Phase III WIPs and Two-Year Milestones

 The overall management approach needed for reducing nitrogen, phosphorus and sediment are provided in the Bay TMDL document, the Phase I and II WIPs, and the accountability framework, which is described in the Bay TMDL document and Executive Order 13508.
 The Bay watershed jurisdictions committed to meet the interim (2017) and final (2025) target loads for nutrients and sediment in the Bay through their respective WIPs.
 The Phase III WIPs will describe how the seven Bay watershed jurisdictions, in collaboration with local partners, will refine, as necessary, the actions and controls that will be implemented between 2018 and 2025 to meet their final load reduction targets.
 Attainment of final target loads across the watershed is expected to result in the achievement of all applicable nutrient- and sediment-related water quality standards in the Bay and its tidal tributaries.